twinlogix/typetta/docs/index.md

 - Data Access Object (aka DAO) for each entity type that has a corresponding data source.
 Each DAO is an object that the developer can also query with advanced CRUD operations.

-- A EntityManager, a contextual object where the developer can configure each data source and retrieve the reference of any DAO.
+- An EntityManager, a contextual object where the developer can configure each data source and retrieve the reference of any DAO.

 ## Main Functionalities